-Defined Term Meaning 1934 Act The Securities Exchange Act of 1934 of the United States of America, as amended from time to time.
-[NI 14-101] Annual information form A completed Form 51-102F2 Annual Information Form , or in the case of an SEC issuer (as defined in National Instrument 51-102 Continuous Disclosure Obligations) a completed Form 51-102F2 or an annual report or transition report under the 1934 Act on Form 10- K, Form 10-KSB or Form 20-F. [NI 51-102] Associated gas The gas cap overlying a crude oil accumulation in a reservoir.
+Defined Term Meaning 1934 Act curities Exchange Act of 1934 of the United States of America, aded from time to time.
+[NI 14-101] Annual information Any of the following: form (a) (a) a "current AIF", as defined in NI 44-101; (b) in the case of a reporting issuer that is eligible to file, for the purpose of Part 3 of NI 44-101, a current annual report on Form 10-K or Form 20-F under the 1934 Act, such a current annual report so filed; or (c) a document prepared in Form 44-101F1 AIF and filed with the securities regulatory authority in the jurisdiction in accordance with securities legislation of that jurisdiction other than NI 44-101.
+[NI 51-101] Associated gas The gas cap overlying a crude oil accumulation in a reservoir.
 See gas.
-Audit In relation to reserves data, the process whereby an independent qualified reserves auditor carries out procedures designed to allow the independent qualified reserves auditor to provide reasonable assurance, in the form of an opinion that the reporting issuer's reserves data (or specific parts thereof) have, in all material respects, been determined and presented in accordance with the COGE Handbook and are, therefore, free of material misstatement.
-Because of (a) the nature of the subject matter (estimates of future results with many uncertainties); (b) the fact that the independent qualified reserves auditor assesses the qualifications and experience of the reporting issuer's staff, assesses the reporting issuer's systems, procedures and controls and relies on the competence of the reporting issuer's staff and the appropriateness of the reporting issuer's systems, procedures and controls; and (c) the fact that tests and samples (involving examination of underlying documentation supporting the determination of the reserves and future net revenue) as opposed to complete evaluations, are involved;
+Audit In relation to reserves data, the process whereby an independent qualified reserves auditor carries out procedures designed to allow independent qualified reserves auditor to provide reasonable assurance, in the form of an opinion that the reporting issuer's resedata (or specific parts thereof) have, in all material respects, been determined and presented in accordance with the COGE Handboo and are, therefore, free of material misstatement.
+Because of the nature of the subject matter (estimates of future results with many uncertainties); the fact that the independent qualified reserves auditor assesses the qualifications and experience of the reporting issuer's staff, assesses the reporting issuer's systems, procedures and controls and relies on the competence of the reporting issuer's staff and the appropriateness of the reporting issuer's systems, procedures and controls; and the level of assurance is designed to be high, though not absolute.

+(c) the fact that tests and samples (involving examination of underlying documentation supporting the determination of the reserves and future net revenue) as opposed to complete evaluations, are involved;